-- 1) Find the shortcut to the PageGate Admin in your start menu or on your Desktop. - 2) Right click on the shortcut for the PageGate Admin. - 3) Left click "Run as Administrator" - 4) Go to Program Settings. - 5) In the "Run PageGate as" section, select: Windows Service - 6) Click Apply. - 7) When prompted for credentials, leave them blank and click Apply. - 8) When "Switching Run Styles" goes away, open the Windows Service list. - 9) Find and start the PageGate service.
+- 1) Find the shortcut to the PageGate Admin in your start menu or on your Desktop. - 2) Right click on the shortcut for the PageGate Admin. - Left click "Run as Administrator" - 4) Go to Program Settings. - 5) In the "Run PageGate as" section, select either Windows Service or PG Service. - 6) Click Apply. - 7) When prompted for credentials, leave them blank and click Apply. - 8) When "Switching Run Styles" goes away, open the Windows Service list. - 9) Find and start the PageGate service in the Windows Services list.